scarimp/allan_donkey_car/readme.md

 I create a pdf about uPyCraft IDE.

-This document is in this repository.
+This document is in this repository [here](https://github.com/scarimp/allan_donkey_car/blob/master/uPyCraft%20IDE_MicroPython%20on%20ESP32%20and%20ESP8266.pdf)

 ----------------------------------------------------------------------------------------------------------